 Management maintains allowances for uncollectible accounts and estimated losses resulting from the inability of our customers to make required payments.
+We evaluate the allowance for credit losses based on a review of current customer status and historical collection experience along with current and reasonable supportable forecasts of future economic conditions.
 If the financial condition of our customers were to deteriorate, resulting in an impairment of their ability to make payments, additional allowances may be required.
-The allowance for uncollectible accounts is calculated based on the relative age and status of trade receivable balances.